huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number tileId: new tiles' value
+   :param tileId: new tiles' value
+   :type tileId: number
-   :param boolean xflip: whether the new tiles are flipped horizontally
+   :param xflip: whether the new tiles are flipped horizontally
+   :type xflip: boolean
-   :param boolean yflip: whether the new tiles are flipped vertically
+   :param yflip: whether the new tiles are flipped vertically
+   :type yflip: boolean
-   :param number palette: new tiles' palette number
+   :param palette: new tiles' palette number
+   :type palette: number
-   :param number tileStart: index of the first tile to set.
+   :param tileStart: index of the first tile to set.
 Defaults to ``0`` (the first tile)
+   :type tileStart: number
-   :param number tileEnd: index of the last tile to set.
+   :param tileEnd: index of the last tile to set.
 Defaults to ``-1`` (the last tile)
+   :type tileEnd: number
-   :param boolean forceRedraw: Force the map view to refresh.
+   :param forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.
+   :type forceRedraw: boolean

 .. js:function:: map.setMetatileTiles(metatileId, tiles, tileStart = 0, tileEnd = -1, forceRedraw = true)